bug400/pyilper/README.md

 --------

 * Entirely written in Python3 using the QT GUI-Framework
-* Up to 5 virtual mass storage drives with integrated directory list
+* Up to 5 virtual mass storage drives with integrated directory list, file management  (import, export, rename, purge, view) and disk management functions (label, pack, initialize).
 * Up to 3 virtual printers emulating the HP-71B and HP-41C character set
 * Terminal emulator with keyboard support (HP-71B only)
 * HP-IL scope